-- Decides on questions which are not covered or are insufficiently covered by the FIS Rules, in so far as these have not already been decided by the Jury and do not fall within the purview of other authorities. - Acts as technical consultant to the Jury - Works very closely with the Referee and Assistant Referee. - Has the right to order the interruption of a competition or to cause the termination of a competition, if the prerequisites of art.
-2026 are present. - Has the right to propose to the Jury the exclusion of competitors from participation in the competition. - Has the right to obtain support from the Organising Committee and all officials under its jurisdiction in all matters necessary to the fulfilment of his/her duties. - In exceptional and extraordinary circumstances, the decision of the TD is final and binding.
+- Decides on questions which are not covered or are insufficiently covered by the FIS Rules, in so far as these have not already been decided by the Jury and do not fall within the purview of other authorities. - Acts as technical consultant to the Jury - Has the right to order the interruption of a competition or to cause the termination of a competition, if the prerequisites of 2021 are present. - Has the right to propose to the Jury the exclusion of competitors from participation in the competition. - Has the right to obtain support from the Organising Committee and all officials under its jurisdiction in all matters necessary to the fulfilment of his/her duties.

+- In exceptional and extraordinary circumstances, the decision of the TD is final and binding.
 In such a case, the TD must put his/her decision in writing, together with the reasons for it, and bring it immediately to the attention of the FIS Office. - For Major Events (OWG, WC, WSC, WJC, YOG) additional rules may apply and some tasks are covered by the Race Director/Contest Director.